 Further, the climate crisis compels us to collectively reduce energy use, adapt to sustainable food systems, and build equitable practices that directly benefit the most marginalized.
-Washington State energy policy is among the strongest policies in the country and the City of Seattle's program, BEPS (Building Emissions Performance Standard) sets even higher targets, providing the Market with the opportunity to demonstrate international sustainability leadership among public markets.
+Washington State energy policy is among the strongest policies in the country and the City of Seattle's program, BEPS (Building Emissions Performance Standard) sets even higher targets, providing us with an opportunity to be a prominent example for innovative sustainability practices among public markets.